fvdm/nodejs-tk102/README.md

 Notes
 -----

-I'm not sure how this works with other versions of the tracking device.
-I wrote this strictly for the TK102 as I only have one of those.
-There is no security built in, anyone could push GPRMC data to your server.
+There is no security built in, anyone could push data to your server.

+The parsed object is based on a lot of testing in the field and incomplete documentation, I hope I got it right.
+There are many variations of the TK102 tracker available with each different data formats.
+It may be possible your device or even mine is one of the clones and incompatible with this module.

+If you can, please provide multiple responses from the [data](#data) event in a [Github issue](https://github.com/fvdm/nodejs-tk102/issues) (public) or contact me [directly](https://frankl.in/contact), your data is handled confidentially.

 Unlicense